Aliasgar Basri: PEMAU

 Aliasgar has been politically active since his college days, whereby he joined various student affairs organisations notably the North American Student Association or Persatuan Mahasiswa Amerika Utara (PEMAU) which covers both Malaysian students studying in the United States of America and Canada.
 Aliasgar was the President of PEMAU in 1985.

 UMNO Club

 Aliasgar was also among the founders of the first ever UMNO Club of the Malaysian political party UMNO in the USA.
 He was an exco for the Carbondale UMNO Club in the US from 1983 to 1986, during his studies at Southern Illinois University.

 Sabah, Malaysia 16th State Election 2020, WARISAN

 In the snap 2020 Sabah state election, at the age of 59 years, Aliasgar Basri was fielded by his party, Sabah Heritage Party or WARISAN to face a 3 cornered fight in the N12 – Sulaman state seat under the P170 Tuaran parliamentary seat, but lost.

-Aliasgar fought a three cornered fight between incumbent Assemblyman for Sulaman Hajiji Noor leader of the PN (BERSATU) and later became the Chief Minister and Rekan Stan from Love Sabah Party (PCS) in the recent state election.
+Aliasgar fought a three cornered fight between incumbent Assemblyman for Sulaman Hajiji Noor leader of the PN (BERSATU) and later became the Chief Minister and Rekan Hussein from Love Sabah Party (PCS) in the recent state election.